sh4dow18/SIoTs/README.md

 In Linux in some cases the command "sudo" is needed before the previous command.

-To use the "Shadow's IoT Simulator.pkt" program you have to double click on it, with Cisco Packet Tracer installed.
+To use the "Sh4dow's IoT Simulator.pkt" program you have to double click on it, with Cisco Packet Tracer installed.

 This program will display the following: